• Skip to primary navigation

 1 Onion, 3 Garlic Cloves, 1 Carrot, 1 Celery Stick

 • Add the minced beef and bacon.
-Start breaking the beef up a bit with a wooden spoon.

 500 g Minced Beef, 3 Streaky Bacon Rashers

-• Add all of the other ingredients (not the spaghetti or fresh parsley garnish!) and mix with a wooden spoon until everything is combined and there are no big lumps of minced beef left.
+• Add all of the other ingredients (not the spaghetti or fresh parsley garnish!) and mix with a wooden spoon until everything is combined and there are no big lumps of minced beef.
 Cook on low for 6-8 hours, or high for 5.
 In order to thicken the sauce without using cornflour, take the lid off for the last hour of cooking.

 400 ml Passata, 60 ml Milk, 2 tablespoon Tomato Puree, 2 tablespoon Red Wine Vinegar, 1 Beef Stock Pot, ½ teaspoon Worcestershire Sauce, 2 Bay Leaves, 2 tablespoon Oregano, 1 teaspoon Sugar, ½ teaspoon Salt, ¼ teaspoon Black Pepper